Cyber Wellness is about the proactive and positive use of the internet, social and mobile applications.

 Cyber Wellness is not a new concept, its the non-techie version of online safety.
-This is about the ideal online behaviour– how digital media, social and mobile applications are used with the end in mind of adding value, and protecting oneself from any forms of cyber abuse and bullying.
+This is about the ideal online behavior– how digital media, social and mobile applications are used with the end in mind of adding value and protecting oneself from any forms of negative online experiences.

 Why Cyber Wellness?